taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Who are they?"*

-Min watches one Water Cycler in particular - her mother Jina, daughter of Majhee Suh and Vec Barbosa, easily one of the most strikingly beautiful of the Automata -- with proud reverence.
+Min watches one Water Cycler in particular - her gene mother Jina, daughter of Majhee Suh and Vec Barbosa, easily one of the most strikingly beautiful of the Automata -- with proud reverence.

 Min: **"Eles são os *cicladores de água*."**